rvagg/node-worker-farm/README.md

 ## API

-Worker Farm exports a main function an an `end()` method.
+Worker Farm exports a main function and an `end()` method.
 The main function sets up a "farm" of coordinated child-process workers and it can be used to instantiate multiple farms, all operating independently.

 ### workerFarm([options, ]pathToModule[, exportedMethods])